 * Click here for rating key

 21 Oceanfront Restaurant Review: At the foot of historic Newport Pier and right on Newport’s lively concrete boardwalk, this local landmark is known as a romantic spot for good continental fare and a well-stocked subterranean wine cellar.
 Oddly enough for a hip beach restaurant, the Victorian era lives on here in the elegant and sophisticated setting --- ornate brass and glass light fixtures, black leather booths, a color scheme featuring burgundy and a mahogany bar.
-Chef Umberto Rubelli creates reliable cuisine, and has a deft hand with seafood.
-Start with a classic appetizer like oven-baked escargots or greens like the Asian pear salad with candied pecans, blueberries and a raspberry vinaigrette.
-Signature entrées include the thick "baseball-cut" swordfish steak, a 16-ounce bone-in rib-eye, lobster tail, and osso buco slow-cooked in its own juices for 10 hours.
+Chef Miro Rusev creates reliable cuisine, and can handle both surf and turf with equal skill.
+Start with a classic appetizer such as oven-baked escargots or greens like the Asian pear salad with candied pecans, blueberries and a raspberry vinaigrette.
+Signature entrées include the thick "baseball-cut" swordfish steak, a 16-ounce bone-in rib-eye, lobster tail and New Zealand rack of lamb.
 If you’re looking to try something a little more exotic, order up an abalone steak sautéed in olive oil.